swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-4-reproduce-the-ml-experiment-with-dvc.md

 4. Execute the pipeline
 5. Push the changes to DVC and Git

-The following diagram illustrates control flow of the experiment at the end of this chapter:
+The following diagram illustrates the control flow of the experiment at the end of this chapter:

 ```mermaid
 flowchart LR